JeremyAnsel/xwa_hooks/xwa_hook_mission_tie/zip/readme.txt

 To replace the flight group wingman markings, the format is: "fg", fg number, "index", wingman index, "markings", value.
 To replace the flight group iff, the format is: "fg", fg number, "iff", value.
 To replace the flight group pilot voice, the format is: "fg", fg number, "pilotvoice", value.

+To define the red alert in hangar, set "IsRedAlertEnabled = 1".
+The default setting enables IsRedAlertEnabled for mission id 20.
+To skip hyperspaced messages, "set SkipHyperspacedMessages = 1".
+The default setting enables SkipHyperspacedMessages for mission id 49.
+To force the player in turret, set "ForcePlayerInTurret = 1".
+The default setting enables ForcePlayerInTurret for mission id 1.

 See "mission.txt".